 You do want the rear roll center to be slightly higher than the front.
 The front tires generate lateral force first, so the rear should react faster to catch up.
 You just don’t want such a drastic difference as is seen on the G-body (or really any other triangulated 4-link paired with an independent front suspension.)
 So how do you reduce the rear roll center height?

 Well I’m glad you asked.
 The answer is to change how the rear end is “laterally located”, or what transfers lateral force from the axle to the chassis.
 In stock form, this is done by the triangulated upper trailing arms.
 To a much lesser extent, the lower arms are triangulated as well.
-However, the rear roll center is right around the upper links, varying slightly depending on ride height.
+As a result, the rear roll center is right around the upper links, varying slightly depending on ride height.

 The Cure to What Ailes You!

-There is healthy debate about which lateral locating device is better, but I am going with a Panhard bar for my setup.
+There is debate about which lateral locating device is “better”, but I am going with a Panhard bar for my setup.
 The reason for this is two-fold.
 Number one is you simply can’t practically get the center pivot of a Watt’s link as low as you can get a Panhard bar.
 Number two is that you can actually do some tricky chassis tuning with a Panhard bar by tuning the inclination at ride height.
 Say a particular track/course has mostly high-speed lefts and low-speed rights.
 You can make the car looser around the right turns and tighter (more stable) around the lefts by changing the angle of the Panhard bar.

 Yes the Panhard bar operates in an arc compared to the Watt’s link being (mostly) straight up and down as the suspension moves up/down.
 However, at the extremes of suspension jounce/rebound, the Panhard bar will only move the axle about 1/8″ laterally when used with coilovers.

 Another very cool benefit of having a 3-link is you can offset the top link away from the centerline of the car.
 This has the effect of offsetting the anti-squat forces that plant the rear tires on acceleration.
-By offsetting the top link the correct amount, you can completely eliminate the effect of driveshaft torque on the rear axle which tends to lift the passenger tire and plant the driver tire (this is why G-body “one-wheel peels” are always on the passenger side, given equal static tire loading).
+By offsetting the top link the correct amount, you can completely eliminate the effect of driveshaft torque on the rear axle which tends to lift the passenger tire and plant the driver tire (this is why “one-wheel peels” are always on the passenger side, given equal static tire loading).

 My prototype 3-Link setup has actually already been designed, simulated, and fabricated at the time of this writing.
 It is partially installed and I have a few more pieces to order to complete the setup.
 I will test it this race season, inspect after each event, make any necessary design changes, and I plan to offer this setup for sale in the Fall/Winter 2021 timeframe!